MarkKhramko/nodejs-express-jwt/README.md

 ### Other commands

-- `npm run dev` - simply start the server without a watcher
+- `npm start` - Simply start the server without a watcher;
-- `npm run nodemon` - same as `npm start`

 ## LICENSE